-His solo exhibition, Breathe, Walk, Die, includes concentric circles of blurred colors, plastic filters placed over the museum's windows to colorize the light coming in, and floor to ceiling sprayed-on “horizon paintings” that warm from almost ultraviolet to near infrared as visitors ascend the museum's six floors.
+His solo exhibition, Breathe, Walk, Die, includes concentric circles of blurred colours, plastic filters placed over the museum's windows to colourise the light coming in, and floor to ceiling sprayed-on 'horizon paintings' that warm from almost ultraviolet to near infrared as visitors ascend the museum's six floors.

 SGWhile there are a few more independent works—the light up rainbow sign with the exhibition's title, a pair of clown shoes hanging on a nail, and a proximity-activated laugh track—for the most part this feels like one huge installation.
 Why did you take this approach?

 I always say that you don't have to understand an artwork.
 You have just to feel it.
 In my work I use very basic raw symbols, something that everybody can relate to, from a child to an old person, from the East to the West.

 SGYou arranged for a Rolls Royce Phantom Drophead Coupé to be painted in the same smooth rainbow colors as the exhibition for the show's sponsor.
 How important is corporate sponsorship to contemporary exhibition making?

-Breathe, Walk, Die is at the Rockbund Art Museum, 20 Huqiu Lu, near Beijing Dong Lu, Huangpu district, from September 9, 2014– January 4, 2015.
+Breathe, Walk, Die is at the Rockbund Art Museum, 20 Huqiu Lu, near Beijing Dong Lu, Huangpu district, from 9 September 2014–4 January 2015.

 NB: This conversation was drawn from two interviews, one at the Rockbund Art Museum and one completed over email.
 The interviews have been edited for sense and concision.